seanh/PyBlosxom-tumblelog/README.markdown

 stream.
-For example, text posts have a title and some body text (like normal blog posts), link posts have the url being linked to, the link text, and a comment (like in a linklog), picture posts have an image file and a caption, etc. You can make up whatever types of post you want.
+For example, text posts have a title and some body text (like normal blog posts), link posts have the url being linked to, the link text, and a comment (like in a linklog), picture posts have an image file and a caption, a microblog post like on twitter or identica is just a snippet of text without even a title, etc. You can make up whatever types of post you want.
 For examples, check out tumblelog sites like tumblr.com.

 This tumblelog plugin is an entryparser plugin for PyBlosxom that lets you write entries in the structured markup language [YAML][], and lets